-This blogpost discusses how the public cloud provides unique benefits to its users: robust and compliant global infrastructure, extremely efficient server virtualisation engines and new state-of-the-art processors.
-It all translates into substantially lower costs and innovation.
-In a previous post, I discussed platform as a service (PaaS) offerings and how they confer a huge competitive advantage on the public cloud providers.
-All the advantages in this and the previous post are underpinned by the huge economies of scale that the public cloud providers have created.
+This blogpost discusses how the public cloud provides unique benefits to users who migrated their workloads.
+It offers robust and compliant global infrastructure, extremely efficient server virtualisation engines and new state-of-the-art processors.
+These characteristics all translate into substantially lower costs and innovation.
+In another post, I discussed platform as a service (PaaS) offerings and how they confer a huge competitive advantage on the public cloud providers.
+All the advantages in this and the other post are underpinned by the huge economies of scale that the public cloud providers have created.

 Putting economies of scale in context

 Let us first look at the orders of magnitude involved.
 At the Amazon Web Services (AWS) re:Invent event in 2016, James Hamilton, AWS VP & Distinguished Engineer, stated: